 5. AGENCY OBLIGATIONS

-5.2.2.
-Original Government issued identity documents and address check documents;
+5.2.2 Original Government issued identity documents and address documents;

 6. AGENCY FEES AND NOTIFICATION

 6.1 The Introduction Fee becomes due and payable on the date (the “Introduction Fee Due Date”) which is the earlier of: (i) the date upon which an Applicant accepts an offer of Engagement either by verbal or by written agreement; and (ii) the Engagement Commencement Date.
 The Introduction Fee is calculated in accordance with Agency’s fee structure as set out below.
 The Agency will raise an invoice on, or as soon as reasonably practicable after becoming aware of, the Introduction Fee Due Date.
 For the avoidance of doubt, such Introduction Fee is due and payable by the Client even if the Client has not notified the Agency of the acceptance or commencement of the Engagement.

 6.2 The Client agrees to pay the Agency’s Introduction Fee within 5 days of invoice date or before the commencement of the Applicant’s employment (whichever is sooner).

 6.3 The Introduction Fees for Services are as specified below and are subject to VAT.
 (VAT Registration Number 269 8627 40):